jasonbraganza/words/PyCon India 2016.md

 ---

 **Day 0**

-"This is awesome!", this was my first reaction when I boarded my first flight to Delhi.
-I was having trouble in finding a proper accommodation Kushal, Sayan and Chandan helped me a lot in that part, I finally got honour of  bunking with Sayan , Subho and Rtnpro which I will never forget.
-So, I landed and directly went to JNU convention center.
-I met the whole  Red Hat intern gang .
-It was fun to meet them all.
-I had proposed Pagure for Dev Sprint and I pulled in Vivek to do the same.
+“This is awesome!
+This is so awesome!”, these were was my first reactions as I boarded my first flight to Delhi.

+I was having trouble finding proper accommodation.
+Kushal, Sayan and Chandan helped me a lot there.
+I finally got the honour of  bunking with Sayan, Subho and Rtnpro.
+This made for an unforgettable experience!
+I landed and directly went to JNU convention center.
+I met the whole  Red Hat intern gang.
+It was so much fun meeting them all.
+I had proposed Pagure for the Dev Sprints and I roped in Vivek as collaborator and partner in crime.

+Imagine my metal agony and tension when the sprint started and there was no sign of Vivek or Saptak.
+Saptak is a FOSSASIA contributor and Vivek  contributes to Pagure with me.
+Finally it was my turn to talk about Pagure on stage.
+It was all the things I feared.
+It was nerve wrackingly terryfing.
+And yet … it was beautiful!
+The experience and the energy gave me a new high and made me confident.
-The dev sprint started and there was no sign of Vivek or Saptak, Saptak is FOSSASIA contributor and Vivek  contributes to Pagure with me.
-Finally it was my turn to talk about Pagure on stage , it was beautiful  the experience and the energy.
-We got a lot of young and new contributors and we tried to guide them and make them send at least one PR.
-One of them was lucky enough to actually make a PR and it got readily merged.
+We got a lot of young and new contributors, and we tried to guide them and make them send at least one PR.
+One of them persisted and made actually made a PR which got readily merged.

-I met a lot of other contributors and other mentors and each and every project was simply amazing.
-I wish I could help all of them some day.
-We also met Paul, who writes code for PyCharm, we had a nice discussion over Vim v/s PyCharm.
+I met lots of other contributors and mentors!
+Everything sounded fun!
+Each and every project was simply amazing.
+I wished I could contribute to and help all of them.
+We also met Paul, who writes code for PyCharm, and had an animated discussion over Vim v/s PyCharm.

-Finally the day ended with us Vivek, Sayan , Subho  , Saptak and me going out to grab some dinner.
-I bunked with Sayan and Subho and we hacked all night.
-I was configuring my Weechat and was trying all the plugins available and trust me there are a lot of them.
+Finally the day ended with us, (Vivek, Sayan, Subho, Saptak and me) going out to dinner.
+I bunked with Sayan and Subho and we hacked all night long.
+I was configuring my Weechat and was trying all the plugins available and trust me there are *a lot* of them.

 **Day 1**